 Decluttering Your Cords

-Well, I am here to give you the challenge.
+Well, I am here to give you a challenge.
 I want you to go through all of your cords and only keep the ones that you currently have devices for!
 You will be surprised at how few of them you actually need to keep and you will free up a lot of space in your drawer!
 So your first step in creating an organized charging cord area is to declutter your cords.

-Organizing Charging Cords
+How to Identify Charging Cords

-Next, you need to neatly wrap each cord around your fingers and neatly place them in these amazing storage containers that I found at Dollar Tree!
+My favorite method to organize charging cords is to wrap each cord around your fingers and neatly place them in these amazing storage containers that I found at Dollar Tree!
 I use these containers everywhere in my house but they fit perfectly in this clear drawer organizer (that I also found at Dollar Tree) so they all stay perfectly organized!

 Color Coding your Cords and Chargers